Alien-AV/gangster-game/game-design.md

 - **Fist** – keeps unruly businesses in line when patrols are thin (not yet implemented).
 - **Brain** – sets up illicit businesses behind purchased fronts.

+Each lieutenant is tracked individually and can perform their action independently, allowing multiple extortions or builds to run at the same time.

 ## Gameplay Loop Example
 1. Extort with the boss to earn starting cash.
 2. Recruit mooks and assign them to patrol to keep heat down.